 When you get married, your union is legally recognized by the State of Nevada.
-This recognition bestows upon you and your spouse numerous rights and responsibilities, forming the foundation of a legal partnership.
+This recognition bestows upon you and your spouse numerous family rights and responsibilities, forming the foundation of a legal partnership.
 You gain the ability to make medical decisions for each other, share health insurance, and access certain benefits only available to married couples.

 Medical Decision-Making Authority

 One of the essential aspects of legal recognition is the ability to make medical decisions on behalf of a spouse.
 In case of a medical emergency or incapacitation, a spouse may have the legal authority to make critical healthcare decisions for their partner, including decisions about medical treatments and procedures.

 Being legally recognized as married often enables spouses to access shared health insurance policies, allowing them to enjoy comprehensive healthcare coverage under a single plan.
 Many employers extend health benefits to spouses of their employees, which can provide significant financial and health security.

 Marriage affords couples a wide array of benefits and protections under the law.
 These may include spousal rights to inheritance, social security benefits, and pension plans.
 In the event of a spouse’s death, the surviving partner may have the legal right to certain benefits and entitlements that are exclusive to married couples.

 Married couples have the option to file joint tax returns, which can result in potential tax savings and credits.
 Additionally, spouses may receive favorable treatment in terms of estate taxes and gift taxes.